About Your Surgery

 What type of follow-up care will I receive after I leave the hospital?

 Your surgeon will want to see you 1 to 3 weeks after you leave the hospital.
-If you do not have an appointment before you leave the hospital, please call your surgeon’s office to schedule it.
+If you do not have an appointment before you leave the hospital, call your surgeon’s office to schedule it.

 At this visit, your surgeon will check your incision(s) and overall condition.
 At other follow-up visits, you may have blood tests, x-rays, or colonoscopies.